MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/sharing-app-support.md

 ## Next steps
-To see how other applications and services support Azure Rights Management, see [How applications support Azure Rights Management](applications-support.md).
+To see how other applications and services support the Azure Rights Management service from Azure Information Protection, see [How applications support the Azure Rights Management service](applications-support.md).